DAMON: Dynamic Amorphous Obstacle Navigation using Topological Manifold Learning and Variational Autoencoding: Problem Formulation: Motion Planning for Dynamic Obstacle Avoidance

-Motion control of a given robotic manipulator calculates a specified joint-space trajectory, typically defined with a function of its joint angles, in order to reach a desired position of its end effector.
-Mathematically, consider a $k$-DOF robotic manipulator operating in an $n$-dimensional task space ($n$ = 3 for spatial position).
-The forward kinematic mapping is a surjective function of the joint-space coordinates

-where $ \mathbf{x}(t) \in \mathbb{R}^n$ and $\mathbf{\theta}(t) \in \mathbb{R}^k$ are the task-space and joint-space coordinates, respectively.
-Note that $k>n$ for a redundant manipulator.
-As a nonlinear vector-valued function, the forward kinematic mapping $f(.)$ is straightforward to formulate using the mechanical design and Denavit-Hartenberg parameters for a given manipulator.
-However, the task for a manipulator is usually specified in the Cartesian task space instead of the joint space.
-Therefore, computing the inverse mapping, i.e., mapping from the task space to the joint space, usually is more important.
-Using Equation~\ref{eqn:1}, we can define an inverse kinematics model as
+The motion control of a robotic manipulator involves calculating a joint-space trajectory that guides the end-effector to a desired position.
+The forward kinematic mapping of a $k$-DOF robotic manipulator in an $n$-dimensional task space is a surjective function of the joint-space coordinates, $ \mathbf{x}(t) = f(\mathbf{\theta}(t)) $, where $\mathbf{x}(t) \in \mathbb{R}^n$ and $\mathbf{\theta}(t) \in \mathbb{R}^k$ are the task-space and joint-space coordinates, respectively.
+This nonlinear vector-valued function can be easily formulated using the mechanical design and Denavit-Hartenberg parameters for a given manipulator.
+However, for most applications, computing the inverse mapping from the task space to the joint space is more important, as it allows us to specify the desired end-effector position.
+Similarly, we can define an inverse kinematics model as $ \mathbf{\theta(t)}= f^{-1}(\mathbf{x}(t))$, where $f^{-1}(\cdot)$ is the inverse kinematic mapping.

-where $f^{-1}(.)$ denotes the inverse kinematic mapping.
-For a given target, our goal is to solve the above equation for the value of $\mathbf{\theta}(t)$ in the joint space.
-However, for a redundant manipulator, the forward kinematic mapping $f(\cdot)$ is surjective only and not one-to-one, i.e., there exist infinite solutions $\mathbf{\theta} (t)$ in the joint space.
-To resolve the redundancy, i.e., calculate an optimal joint-space trajectory out of infinitely many possible trajectories, we model the tracking control as an optimization problem that minimizes a pre-defined cost function, i.e.,

-where $\mathcal{C}(.)$ is user-defined cost function.
-Unfortunately, the solution to the above optimization problem does not guarantee that the manipulator does not collide with an obstacle.
-In this work, we formulate the problem of obstacle avoidance as the problem of maximizing the minimum distance the links of the manipulator and the obstacle.
-To incorporate this consideration into our control framework, we formulate an objective function that penalizes the angles in joint space that bring the robot close to the obstacle.
-Specifically, the obstacle avoidance optimization problem is defined as the same as Equation~\ref{eqn:3} except that the cost function $\mathcal{C}(.)$ is defined as
+Our goal is to solve the inverse kinematics equation for the joint-space coordinates that guide the end-effector to a target position.
+However, solving this equation alone does not guarantee that the calculated trajectory will avoid collisions with obstacles.
+To address this issue, we formulate the problem of obstacle avoidance as the problem of maximizing the minimum distance between the links of the manipulator and the obstacle.

-where $\mathbf{o}(t)$ is a dynamically changing obstacle and $\beta$ is a hyperparameter.
-Overall, this cost function of a reciprocal relationship ensures that the increasing distance between all joints and obstacles will significantly increase the overall cost.
-Here, the distance $d_i(\mathbf{o}(t), \mathbf{\theta} (t))$ is computed by the well-known Gilbert-Johnson-Keerthi (GJK) algorithm~\cite{Lin1998,Khan2020} given the 3D geometry of our 7-DoF robotic manipulator and the 3D obstacle.